Mysticx69/TPcloudAWS/README.md

 We added some extra things (compared to what was asked in the TP subject):
 - We simulated webservers, backend servers and database servers using docker containers (deployed through user_data attribute in terraform)
 - We deployed an Elastic Load Balancer (ELB) in frontend who listen to port 80 and forward to an Auto Scalling Group (of our webservers) to access web services.
 We dont have access to Amazon Certificate Manager to deploy service on HTTPS.
+- We deployed a S3 Bucket with encryption, versioning for ELB logs
 - We deployed a bastion host for devops team with correct security group.
 Unfortunately, we dont have access to marketplace to deploy bastion CIS host (hardened VM) but it's my recommendation.
 - In some security groups, you will find an extra ip : `176.147.76.8/32`.
 It's my personnal internet box public Ip for test purposes and to reach web services and so on.
 Feel free to communicate your public IP so I can add it to security groups so you can also test services.